 Announcing Finalists for the 2nd Annual

 We’re excited to announce this year’s finalists for the second annual 2021 BioBuzz Awards.
-These awards celebrate the people and companies across our regional community and their efforts and accomplishments to impact human health and build a
+These awards celebrate the people and companies across our regional community and their efforts and accomplishments to impact human health and build a stronger biotech community.

 With so many people doing amazing things across the BioHealth Capital Region (BHCR), it was hard to highlight just a few.
 Special thanks to our annual sponsors, partners, and collaborators who provided nominations from areas of the region including Charlottesville, VA, Montgomery County, MD, Baltimore, MD, and Frederick, MD.
 There is absolutely no shortage of amazing people and companies in the BHCR.
 The people in this region are working towards things that will change the world, and that’s not an exaggeration.

 As always, the BioBuzz Awards winners will be chosen by YOU.
 We have and always will be a community-first company, and we believe that each and every person plays an important role in what makes this community so great.
 We hope you’ll take the time to make your vote count.